-The site provides vehicle access via Foothill Boulevard (to the east) and Camino Vista Drive (to the west) and, as described earlier, creates a larger physical separation from the abutting residences.
-All the units have access from a direct pedestrian connection to the public sidewalk and some also have an internal entrance through the garage of each unit.
+The proposed development is located at the southwest corner of Stevens Creek Boulevard and Foothill Boulevard.
+The site provides vehicle access via Foothill Boulevard and Camino Vista Drive and creates a larger physical separation from the abutting residences.
+Access to the units is provided by a direct connection to the public sidewalk and/or internally through the garage of each unit.
 The site also incorporates guest parking as required by the City's parking ordinance.

-As shown in the figure below, the project proposes common outdoor space for residents and guests at the rear of the property.
+As shown in the figure below, the project proposes a common outdoor space for residents and guests at the rear of the property.
 Additionally, the project incorporates tree canopy throughout the perimeter of the site.
 At the street frontages, the applicant has worked with City staff to create a walkable frontage by providing a detached sidewalk with trees on either side.
 Along the rear of the property, adjacent to the single-family residences, the applicant has incorporated Saratoga Laurel trees to screen the development.